 Steel wheels come stock on many vehicles because they’re inexpensive and easy to produce.
 Steel wheels are great for keeping new car costs down for the buyer.
-But in daily driving, off-road and performance driving, they are not ideal.
+But in daily driving, off-road, and performance driving, they are not ideal.
 For these purposes, alloy wheels are better.
-Here are 3 reasons why:
+Here are three reasons why:

 1. Better Braking Performance

 A lot of off-road and performance enthusiasts get alloy wheels to improve their vehicle’s stopping power.
-Since off-road and performance driving require a lot of braking, stopping power is quite important.
+Since off-road and performance driving requires a lot of braking, stopping power is quite important.

 Steel wheels don’t dissipate heat too well, so they’re not ideal for performance or off-road driving.
 When heat isn’t dissipated well, the brakes have a higher chance of overheating.
 When your brakes overheat, they don’t function as well.
 This results in a longer stopping distance.

 A good set of alloy wheels solves this problem.
 Alloy dissipates heat much better, so alloy wheels help keep your brakes cool.
 In addition to slowing the mass of your car, brakes also have to slow the rotating inertia of your wheels.
 Lighter alloy wheels have less inertia than steel wheels, so they are easier to slow.
 Both of these factors improve your braking performance.